Knossos in Irákleio, Crete, Greece — Ελλάδα (Southeastern Europe, Balkan Peninsula)

 Topics.
 This historical marker is listed in this topic list: Notable Places.

 Location.
 35° 17.88′ N, 25° 9.824′ E. Marker is in Knossos, Crete, in Irákleio.
-Marker can be reached from Labreos south of Glafkou, on the left when traveling south.
+It can be reached from Labreos south of Glafkou, on the left when traveling south.
 This marker is located on the island of Crete, just south of the capital city of Heraklion, in the Palace of Knossos archaeological park, and you must be walking on the grounds of the archaeological park in oder to see this marker.
 Touch for map.
 Marker is at or near this postal address: Labreos 32, Knossos, Crete 714 09, Greece.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

-Photographed By Dale K. Benington, June 21, 2015
+Photographed by Dale K. Benington, June 21, 2015

 2. The “Magazines of the Giant Pithoi”, and the “East Bastion” Marker